-Additionally, the county is in the final design and negotiation phases for a third underpass, to be constructed under Kilby Road.
-Snyderville Basin Recreation, at approximately $1.5 Million, is funding this improvement.
-The underpass will be part of a separate project, but is scheduled to be built in conjunction with the roundabouts.
+Additionally, a third underpass, is being constructed under Kilby Road.
+Snyderville Basin Recreation, at approximately $1.5 Million, is funding this improvement and is building it in conjunction with the roundabouts.

 Potential underpasses at Pinebrook Boulevard and Homestead Road were analyzed during the design phase last year.
 Unfortunately, underpasses would be difficult to construct and very expensive (nearly $6 Million, total) due to necessary utility relocations and space constraints.
 At this time, Summit County does not have the additional funds needed, but is committed to monitoring traffic and pedestrian activity at the crosswalks and working on those areas in the future if resources become available.